EmilyGraceSeville7cf/EmilyGraceSeville7cf/README.md

 #### :hammer_and_wrench: Creating videos

 I make videos quite rarely, so there is almost nothing I can tell you about video editors.
-But when I do I utilize this programs the first one on my laptop and the second one on my mobile devices.
+But when I do I utilize Kdenlive on my own laptop and Vita on my mobile devices.

-> If Kdenlive worked on mobile devices I would rather use it instead of mastering several editors (well, learning them, mastering is quiet bold term here).
+> :thought_balloon:  If Kdenlive worked on mobile devices I would rather use it instead of mastering several editors (well, learning them, mastering is quiet bold term here).

 <div align="center">